 It is true that building a bodybuilder physique or Olympic level weightlifter strength will require almost an unthinkable amount of hard work.

 But you have to remember these people are in many cases doing it for a profession.
 And at the top level virtually all strength athletes and bodybuilders are using performance enhancing drugs like anabolic steroids.

 This is not something a casual gym goer or a senior looking to improve health and the functionality of their body needs to be concerned.

 Strength training that is good for health doesn’t have to be that hard, many actually enjoy it and prefer it over typical cardiovascular exercises like jogging.

 There is actually a large gap between doing just enough work to stress a muscle enough to cause adaptation and overexertion.
 In strength training more is definitely not better, especially for seniors.

 The muscle can get only that much stronger from a single workout (an adaptation cycle).
 If a muscle is stressed beyond maximal adaptation potential, it will just take more time to recover from the workout.

 This in turn will lead to longer period between workouts because your muscles will be sore and can’t function to their full potential.
-In seniors the capacity recover from workouts will be lower than in younger adults because of age related hormonal and metabolic changes.
+In seniors the capacity to recover from workouts will be lower than in younger adults.
+Because of age-related hormonal and metabolic changes.
 This is why you have to start light and progress slowly and consistently.